mgrover1/esgf-crocus-globus-flows/README.md

-# esgf-crocus-globus-flows
+# ESGF CROCUS Globus Flows
-Globus Flows for the ESGF CROCUS project
+Developent of Globus Flows for the ESGF CROCUS project.